Nature Camp Internships

 -

-Experience hiking trails of moderate difficulty on hilly and uneven terrain up to approximately 6 miles per day
+Frequent, regular experience hiking trails of moderate difficulty on hilly and uneven terrain up to approximately 6 miles in a day.
+Trail running on similar terrain and mileage is considered equivalent experience.

 Skills: